Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 retained forever on the compute node that ran the task.
 This overrides the job-level property.
 * (optional) `multi_instance` is a property indicating that this task is a multi-instance task.
-This is required if the Docker image is an MPI program.
+This is required if the task to run is an MPI program.
 Additional information about multi-instance tasks and Batch Shipyard can be found [here](80-batch-shipyard-multi-instance-tasks.md).
 Do not define this